 Ground source heat pumps.

 Are you looking for installation of ground heat pumps?
-These types of pipes are filled with a combination of water and antifreeze.
+Ground Source Heat pumps are types of pipes are filled with a combination of water and antifreeze.
 This mixture is effective as it circulates through the pipe absorbing heat from the ground, meaning it preserves energy.

 How does this method work?
 The process involves drilling to the required depth which will benefit from the higher ground temperatures in comparison to a horizontal trench even though installation costs could be more expensive.